 Dental offices have dedicated assistants performing sterilization practices of all reusable dental instruments, including scalpels, dental mirrors, forceps, scalers, and other implements commonly used throughout the day.
 They also make sure to properly dispose of instruments that cannot be used again, making sure they are fully sealed away from the team and patients alike.

 Removal of Waiting Rooms

-While the previously mentioned protocols have been practiced well before the pandemic appeared and now they are simply being performed more heavily, many dental offices are going so far as to remove waiting rooms entirely as part of social distancing efforts being required by top local health officials.
-This means patients will not only need to wait in their cars before coming into the office, but dentists are limiting the number of people that can be in the office at a time.
-They are also performing pre-screenings of patients, which includes asking them if they have any symptoms related to COVID-19 and even performing contactless temperature checks to confirm they aren’t at risk of spreading disease within the office.
+While the previously mentioned protocols have been practiced well before the pandemic appeared, many dental offices are now going so far as to remove waiting rooms entirely as part of social distancing efforts.
+This means patients will need to wait in their cars before coming into the office and dentists are limiting the number of people that can be in the office at a time.
+They are also performing pre-screenings of patients, which includes asking them if they have any symptoms related to COVID-19 and performing contactless temperature checks.

 About the Author

 Dr. Dan Passidomo has been practicing for over 20 years and cares very deeply about the oral health and safety of his patients.
 He and his team members are doing everything they can to make patients feel comfortable and prevent any and all disease transmission during dental visits.
 If you are experiencing a dental emergency and need care, don’t be afraid to contact him through his website for help!